kennqiang/MDFEND-Weibo21/README.md

 ## Code
 ### Requirements
 refer to requirement.txt
+### pretrained_model
+You can download pretrained model (Roberta) from https://drive.google.com/drive/folders/1y2k22iMG1i1f302NLf-bj7UEe9zwTwLR?usp=sharing and move all the files in the folder into the path `MDFEND-Weibo21/pretrained_model/chinese_roberta_wwm_base_ext_pytorch`.
 ### Data Preparation
 After you download the **Weibo21** dataset (the way to access is described here), move the `train.pkl`, `val.pkl` and `test.pkl` into the path `MDFEND-Weibo21/data`.
 ### Run